Ecwid/ecwid-api-docs/README.md

 #Changelog

+##May 23, 2016
+- New version of Ecwid JS SDK: 1.2.0.
+Changelog includes a fix for the issues with page height when `autoheight: true` was specified.

 ##May 20, 2016
 - Added a new sort type to search for products: *UPDATED_TIME_ASC* and *UPDATED_TIME_DESC*
 - Added product and category image details, see `originalImage` field